ServiceNowDevProgram/departmental-request-tutorial/Exercise6-TestApp.md

 ## What Now?

-To learn more about building applications using ServiceNow
+To learn more about building applications using ServiceNow visit the [Developer Site](https://developer.servicenow.com/)